RuiZhong961230/HADE-LS/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks are provided by the opfunu library, while the ELM model and datasets in classification are provided by mafese and intelelm libraries.
+CEC benchmarks and Engineering problems are provided by opfunu==1.0.0 and enoppy==0.1.1 libraries, respectively.
+ELM model and datasets in classification are provided by mafese==0.1.8 and intelelm==1.0.3 libraries.

+## Contact
+If you have any questions, please don't hesitate to contact zhongrui[at]iic.hokudai.ac.jp